 All Epics, Stories, Ideas, Issues, Milestones etc. regardless of where created within an Agemba Circle will end up placed somewhere in the Storymap Tree.
-You can view and maintain the tree structure in the Storymap view (tree is shown as cards top-down) or in the Outline view (tree is shown as an indented list tree).
+You can view and maintain the Storymap Tree in the Storymap view (tree is shown as cards top-down) or in the Outline view (tree is shown as an indented list tree).

 These can be organized directly below the Feedback Folder or by creating more specific grouping Folders.
 One Folder grouping could include issues from a specific customer or ideas from a user event.
-Or ideas could be grouped depending on the type of idea addressed.
+Or Ideas could be grouped depending on the type of idea addressed.

-Issues and ideas in the “Why” section will often be implemented by stories in the “What” section, see description of an Implemented Relation.
-They can also be planned directly to a release or sprint.
+Issues and Ideas in the Feedback Folder will often be implemented by stories in the Functional (What) folder, see description of an Implemented Relation.
+They can also be planned directly to a Release or Sprint.

 Epics are similar to Stories and therefore also have a user story text.
-If a user story is too big (in effort time) for a sprint, you should create an Epic to represent that user story.
-Below the Epic you can detail the user story of the epic into smaller stories.
+If a user story is too big (in effort time) for a Sprint, you should create an Epic to represent that user story.
+Below the Epic you can detail the user story of the Epic into smaller stories.
 Once all the Stories below an Epic are executed to completion, the Epic will automatically be set to Done as well.

 You can create a User Persona to represent a customer, an internal group or any other person or group.
-You can then create e.g. Interest Relations from this User Persona to epics or stories.
+You can then create Interest Relations from this User Persona to Epics or Stories.